point85/CaliperSharp/README.md

 For a simple scalar UOM (e.g. kilogram), both of the UOMs are null with the exponents defaulted to 0.
 For a product UOM (e.g. Newton), the first UOM is the multiplier and the second is the multiplicand with both exponents set to 1.
 For a quotient UOM (e.g. kilograms/hour), the first UOM is the dividend and the second is the divisor.
 The dividend has an exponent of 1 and the divisor an exponent of -1.
 For a power UOM (e.g. square metres), the first UOM is the base and the exponent is the power.
 In this case, the second UOM is null with the exponent defaulted to 0.

-From the two power products, a unit of measure can then be recursively reduced to a map of base units of measure and corresponding exponents along with a scaling factor.
+From the two power products, a unit of measure can then be recursively reduced to a dictionary of base units of measure and corresponding exponents along with a scaling factor.
 For example, a Newton reduces to (kg, 1), (m, 1), (s, -2) in the SI system.
-Multiplying, dividing and converting a unit of measure is accomplished by merging the two maps (i.e. "cancelling out" units) and then computing the overall scaling factor.
-The base symbol is obtained directly from the final map.
+Multiplying, dividing and converting a unit of measure is accomplished by merging the two dictionaries (i.e. "cancelling out" units) and then computing the overall scaling factor.
+The base symbol is obtained directly from the final dictionary.

 ## Code Examples
 The singleton unified MeasurementSystem is obtained by calling: